Baloo: A Large-Scale Hybrid Soft Robotic Torso for Whole-Arm Manipulation: Methods

 Each of the compliant joints is actuated by individually filling or venting each of the pressure chambers.
-We use one Enfield LS 5/3 Proportional Directional valve to control a single chamber, for a total of 12 valves per arm.
-The valves are driven with the PneuDrive pressure control system \cite{Johnson_Cheney_Cordon_Killpack_2024}.
+We use one Enfield LS 5/3 Proportional Directional valve to control a single chamber (or dual chamber for the large joints), for a total of 12 valves per arm.
+The valves are controlled with the PneuDrive pressure control system \cite{Johnson_Cheney_Cordon_Killpack_2024}.
 Between the large and medium joints is a rigid link containing four LS-V15s valves and associated control electronics for the medium joint, shown in Fig. \ref{fig:link0}.
 Between the medium and small joints is a similar rigid link, with four LS-V05s valves and electronics to control the small joint, shown in Fig. \ref{fig:link1}.
+The rigid links serve a dual purpose.
+First, they house the valve assembly near the joint.
+Placing the valves centrally would require at least 12 supply tubes and additional wiring to pass through the arm, creating space management challenges.
+By positioning the valve assemblies near the joint, both air and wiring can be organized as a central supply with drop points at each link, needing only two holes.
+In addition, placing the valves near the pressure chambers minimizes pressure losses in the tubing given the proximity of both the available source pressure and the incorporated pressure sensors.
+This helps to increase control bandwidth and improve responsiveness.
+Second, along with the rigid end plates of the joints, the links bear compressive and tensile loads, preventing excessive deformation of the compliant joints and improving force transmission.

 Four LS-V25s valves and electronics to control the large joint are located in the chest, shown in Fig. \ref{fig:assembly}.